-We are unable to direct bill to health spending accounts or travel insurance.
+We are unable to direct bill to health spending accounts, travel insurance, or insurance companies based outside of Canada.
 You will need to pay up front in full on the day of treatment and we can provide you with a receipt to submit for reimbursement.

 Do you have specialists in the office?